The affiliate marketing industry is incredibly competitive.

 While it is still possible to run a successful campaign manually, you’ll increase the scale and speed of your success dramatically by taking advantage of professional affiliate marketing tools.

-Use the above tools to take your affiliate marketing campaign from zero to hundred in record time.
+Use the above tools to take your affiliate marketing campaign from zero to a hundred in record time.